BboxLab/bboxapi-bluemix-starterkit/README.md

 ![iot_dashboard](img/iot_dashboard.png)
 <hr/>

-<b>9) On your "Internet of Things Foundation" dashboard, click on "add a device" : </b>
+<b>9) On your "Internet of Things Platform" dashboard, click on "add a device" : </b>

 ![add_a_terminal](img/add_a_terminal.png)
 <hr/>